Why "let's just split it equally" is where partnerships go to die.

 Dilution.
 New investors take raise ÷ (pre + raise).
 The option pool is created before the money (the standard, founder-diluting case), so every existing holder is scaled by (1 − investor% − pool%).
 Exit take-home is final % × exit value, before liquidation preferences.

 What it doesn't cover.
 Liquidation preferences, multiple priced rounds, secondary sales, and tax.
-It shows the shape of a fair deal — not your official cap table or legal advice.
+It shows the shape of a fair deal.
+Not your official cap table or legal advice.

-Decision support and negotiation starting points — not legal, tax, or financial advice.
+Decision support and negotiation starting points.
+Not legal, tax, or financial advice.
 A fair split is a judgment call; this tool structures it and does the arithmetic, but the numbers depend entirely on the scores and weights you enter.
 Agree them honestly, and take the result to a lawyer before you sign.
 Nothing leaves your browser.
 Logic current as of June 2026.